SH4000 - Communicating with Different Client Groups (2023/24)

-The module will use a range of teaching and learning strategies such as role plays, reflective learning exercises, lectures, interactive workshops and user involvement.
-Students will be expected to source information by reading key literature, and using specific online resources.
+The module will use a range of teaching and learning strategies, including role play, reflective learning exercises, interactive seminar workshops, problem-based learning activities etc. Students will be expected to source relevant information, by reading key literature and use specific online resources.
 Students will present a role play which will form the focus for discussion and reflection on their communication skills and how to use them effectively in practice.

 1. Apply a range of communication methods and skills essential for working in health and social care

 2. Understand the significance of effective communication in relation to diverse health and social care contexts